curtislisle/parksim/README.md

 **To Do**
 - improve the ride choice algorithm to include locality
 - Add a time-specific wave of visitors, instead of a steady flow (use distributions from the python random package)
+- Refactor routines so parksim can be included as a module in user programs / notebooks.